Coiot/cbr-main/src/albums/S4/episode1.md

 - scene_number: 71
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode1-scene71.jpeg
-  narration: "<p>Tiano, having been beaten to the typical islander beliefs, chose from amongst the remaining pantheons Oral Tradition.
-This means no early bonuses for Tiano as this belief gambles on a more long term religious strategy that hopefully pays off for them. </p>"
+  narration: "<p>Taíno, having been beaten to the typical islander beliefs, chose from amongst the remaining pantheons Oral Tradition.
+This means no early bonuses for Taíno as this belief gambles on a more long term religious strategy that hopefully pays off for them. </p>"
 - scene_number: 72
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode1-scene72.jpeg